jpmartin2/cutak/README.md

 The libtak subdirectory contains the general framework used to simulate games of tak.

+### External Dependencies

+The main dependency is on asio, used to do the networking, which is included as a git submodule, so make sure to clone with --recursive

 ### About the name

 I'm planning on experimenting with GPU acceleration using CUDA in the future, hence the name *cu*tak.